sfomuseum/go-url-unshortener/README.md

 Unshorten one or more URLs from the command-line (or STDIN).

 ```
-./bin/unshorten -h
 Usage of ./bin/unshorten:
   -progress
 	Display progress information
   -qps int
        Number of (unshortening) queries per second (default 10)
   -stdin
 	Read URLs from STDIN
+  -timeout int
+    	   Maximum number of seconds of for an unshorterning request (default 30)
   -verbose
 	Be chatty about what's going on
 ```

 For example, let's say you wanted to unshorted all the `expanded_urls` URLs in a Twitter users `tweet.js` export file: